AtkinYaliz/UI-IDE/examples/js.md

 - Written in C++ and used in Google Chrome.
 - Converts JS into machine code.
 - Implements ES5.
-- Can run standalone or can be embedded into any C++ application  (ie: NodeJs).
+- Can run standalone or can be embedded into **any** C++ application  (ie: NodeJs).
-- Has folders for different type of compilation languages. ie: ia32, mips, x64
+- Has folders for different type of compilation languages. ie: ia32/, mips/, x64/
-- Has files like:
+- Has files like: date.js, date.cc, dateparser.cc.
+These files read js text and convert into machine code.

 ## Node.Js ##